Chicago 430 S. Michigan Ave.Chicago, IL 60605(312) 341-3500

 Schaumburg 1400 N. Roosevelt Blvd.Schaumburg, IL 60173(847) 619-7300

 The willful (non-negligent) killing of one human being by another.
 NOTE: Deaths caused by negligence, attempts to kill, assaults to kill, suicides, accidental deaths, and justifiable homicides are excluded.

-The touching of the private body parts of another person for the purpose of sexual gratification, without the consent of the victim, including instances where the victim incapable of giving consent because of his/her age or because of his/her temporary or permanent mental or physical incapacity.
+The touching of the private body parts of another person for the purpose of sexual gratification, without the consent of the victim, including instances where the victim is incapable of giving consent because of his/her age or because of his/her temporary or permanent mental or physical incapacity

 The unlawful entry into a building or other structure with the intent to commit a felony or a theft (For reporting purposes this definition includes: unlawful entry with intent to commit a larceny or a felony; breaking and entering with intent to commit a larceny; housebreaking; safecracking; and all attempts to commit any of the aforementioned.)

 The theft or attempted theft of a motor vehicle.
 (Classify as motor vehicle theft all cases where automobiles are taken by persons not having lawful access, even though the vehicles are later abandoned - including joy riding).

 To unlawfully and intentionally damage or attempt to damage any real or personal property by fire or incendiary device